Rashchakra

-The Raash-Chakra or The holy wheel is a structure built during the Raash Mela that is held in honour of Lord Madan Mohan, the avatar of Lord Krishna in Cooch Behar, India.
-From the time of the Maharajas, the Raash-Chakra in Cooch Behar is made by Hindu artisans and Muslim artisans.
-The Muslim artisans are of a family of ghughumari area since three generations.
-Before that it was built by other artisans.
+The Raash-Chakra or The Holy Wheel is a structure built during the Cooch Behar Rash Mela that is held in honour of Lord Madan Mohan, the avatar of Lord Krishna in Cooch Behar, West Bengal in India.
 Every year the Raash-Chakra built by a group of artisans on behalf of the Debuttor Trust Board which organizes the Lord Madan Mohan Raash Utsav.
-The Raash Mela is held centering around the Lord Madan Mohan Raash Utsav at Madanmohan Temple and the Fair spreads out around the Temple in its adjacent areas up to Rash Mela Ground, Cooch Behar.
+The Raash Mela is held centering around the Lord Madan Mohan Raash Utsav at the Madan Mohan Temple and the Raash Mela spreads out around the temple in its adjacent areas up to Rash Mela Ground, Cooch Behar.

+The chakra and its significance

-A symbol of secular mood in the district, this Raash-Chakra is built on the Raash-Danda which is a straight log of Saal Tree that is kept submerged throughout the year before the festival by Debuttor Trust Board in the water of Bairagi Dighi (lake) that is situated adjacent to the Cooch Behar's Madan Mohan Temple.
+A symbol of secular mood in the district, this Raash-Chakra is built on the Raash-Danda which is a straight log of Saal Tree that is kept submerged throughout the year before the festival by "Debuttor Trust Board in the water of Bairagi Dighi" that is situated adjacent to the Cooch Behar's Madan Mohan Temple.

 The Raas-Danda measures 34 ft in length and when installed to form the backbone and pivot of Raash-Chakra it measures around 30 ft tall above ground and 4 feet below ground.
 Drawing out on all sides with the support of the Raash-Danda, a structure is made with wooden posts, bamboo and paper resulting in a 15-20 ft width conically tapering semi-cylindrical structure to form the entire Raash-Chakra.
 The structure revolves around the pivot of Raash-Danda and symbolizes brotherhood across religious diversity.

 The religious symbolisms of Hinduism, Buddhism and Islam are inbuilt in the design of Raash-Chakra with the semi-cylindrical structure resembling the Dharma Chakra of the Buddhism, the motifs of Hindu Gods and Goddesses ornamenting the Raash-Chakra on all sides representing Sanatana Hinduism and the Tazia at the top of Raash-Chakra symbolizing Islam.
-The fact that the Raash-Chakra is traditionally built every year by both Hindu and Muslim artisans working together on behalf of the Debuttor Trust Board in itself is a unique symbol of the inter-faith chord of harmony.
+The fact that the Raash-Chakra is traditionally built every year by both Hindu and Muslim artisans working together on behalf of the Debuttor Trust Board in itself is a unique symbol of harmony.
 This Raash-Chakra is beautifully decorated with paper floral designs and different pictures of Gods and Goddesses.
 The height of holding bars are typically 7 feet above the ground and all devotees, tourists and visitors thronging to the Madan Mohan Temple during Raash Mela rotate the Raash-Chakra gleefully to attain bliss and happiness.